 Just as there is a broad spectrum of opioid medication out there, the process of detoxification also varies from one addiction interventionist to another.
 Detoxification from harmful substances such as prescription opiates and heroin are broadly grouped into two categories:

 Natural opioid detox: A form of opioid detox gradually gaining popularity all over the internet is “Natural Opioid Detox.”
 Although a bit similar in approach to your standard medical detox, this method differs because it recommends self-managed care through the use of natural supplements and vitamins.
-Many of these herbs and vitamin supplements sold over-the-counter and online are not FDA-approved, therefore their effectiveness is not tested.
+Many of these herbs and vitamin supplements sold over-the-counter and online are not FDA-approved; therefore, their effectiveness is not tested.

 While it is true that they supply the body with vital nutrients that may have been depleted by opiate addiction, many of these products have not been subjected to clinical trials.
-Mental health experts at the Mayo Clinic report that some of these products such as Kratom may even lead to addiction and trigger withdrawal symptoms.
-This could put you in harm’s way as vital body functions such as heart rate, breathing and blood pressure can be negatively impacted.
+Mental health experts at the Mayo Clinic report that some of these products, such as Kratom, may even lead to addiction and trigger withdrawal symptoms.
+This could put you in harm’s way as vital body functions such as heart rate, breathing, and blood pressure can be negatively impacted.
 Without the presence of a trained addiction therapist, the consequences can be grave.
 The fact that a product is labeled as “natural” doesn’t necessarily make it safe.

 Medical Detoxification: Medical detox is a carefully managed process carried out in a monitored environment.
 Since detoxification from any Central Nervous System depressant carries a measure of risk, the process is only undertaken by experienced addiction therapists and clinicians.
 Certain medications are often administered to help ease your discomfort during the medical detox process.
-Three of the common FDA-approved medications typically used for treating opioid dependence are Buprenorphine, Methadone, and Naltrexone.
+Three common FDA-approved medications typically used for treating opioid dependence are Buprenorphine, Methadone, and Naltrexone.
 These medications help reduce your withdrawal symptoms to the barest minimum.

 Safe and Effective Opioid Detox

 Successfully beating opioid addiction involves more than just discontinuing the use of opiates.
-Many individuals have attempted detoxification in the past, only to return to their old ways due to lack of aftercare from addiction therapists.
+Many individuals have attempted detoxification in the past, only to return to their old ways due to a lack of aftercare from addiction therapists.
 Evidence suggests that the safest way to detox successfully from any chemical dependence is by completing a Medical Detoxification.
 At Allure Detox, we offer the most comfortable, effective, and advanced solutions for managing your opioid withdrawal symptoms.